henrikstranneheim/MIP_api/docs/MIP_overview.rst

  	* Restart an analysis from anywhere in your workflow
  	* Process one, or multiple samples using the module(s) of your choice
  	* Supply parameters on the command line, in a pedigree file or via config files
- 	* Simulate your analysis before performing the actual analysis
+ 	* Simulate your analysis before performing it
  	* Redirect each modules analysis process to a temporary directory (@nodes or @login)
  	* Limit a run to a specific set of genomic intervals
  - Fast